Faiqa2022skipq/Udacity_nano_degree/employee-poll/employee-poll/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.
 The `Data.js` file represents a fake database and methods that let you access the data.
-This files hav all the data and methd needed to run the application.
+This files have all the data and methd needed to run the application.

 ## Data